Assistant ProfessorExperimental Medicine and Pathophysiology

 As a faculty member of the University of Milan (2012-2015), I taught Adaptive Immunity modules in the english-language Medical School as well as in the Italian-language BSc and MSc Medical Biotechnology courses.
 I also ran an elective course, designed to expose students to the uncertain and often contradictory arrangement of information in the scientific literature.

-In Humanitas University I teach a segment of the Mechanisms of Diseases integrated course in the Medical School (in english), as well as sections of the Nursing Course (in Italian), in all cases with a focus on Adaptive Immunity and closely related subjects.
+In Humanitas University I teach a segment of the Mechanisms of Diseases integrated course in the Medical Degree Course and the Medtec Degree Course (in english), as well as in the Nursing Course and Nursing MSc Course (in italian), in all cases with a focus on Adaptive Immunity and closely related subjects.
 I also run an elective course on scientific communication.